gradle/gradle/design-docs/custom-ivy-status.md

 * Figure out what the `integration` flag of an Ivy status means, and if/how we need to support it.
 See: http://ant.apache.org/ivy/history/2.0.0/settings/statuses.html

+* How does "latest" resolution interact with conflict resolution?